 AMUN requests each delegation submit a position paper to the Conference, covering each Committee on which it is seated, no later than 25 October.
-These papers should include no more than one-half page on each topic that is covered under the committee.
-Thus, all delegations should submit a paper covering the Concurrent GA Plenary and each of the four General Assembly Committees, including both topics for each committee.
+These papers should be no more than one-half page on each topic that is covered in the Committee.
+Thus, all delegations should submit a paper covering the Concurrent GA Plenary and each of the four General Assembly Committees, including both topics for each Committee.
 Delegations represented on ECOSOC should also include the two main topics of discussion for that Council.
-Delegations represented on the Commission on Crime Prevention and Criminal Justice (CCPCJ) should also include the two topics of discussion for the Commission.
-Delegations represented on the Economic Commission for Latin America and the Caribbean (ECLAC) should also include the two topics of discussion for the Commission.
-Delegations represented on the Security Council or Historical Security Councils should choose the two or three topics which they think are the most important for their respective Council to discuss, and include these in their position paper.
-If a delegation chooses to place a Representative on the Special Committee on Peacekeeping Operations (SCPKO), a section for that committee should also be included.
+Delegations represented on the Commission on Social Development (CSocD) should also include the two topics of discussion for the Commission.
+Delegations represented on the Economic Commission for Africa (ECA) should also include the two topics of discussion for the Commission.
+Delegations represented on the Security Council or Historical Security Councils should choose the two or three topics which they think are the most important for their respective Council to discuss and include these in their position paper.
+If a delegation chooses to place a Representative on the United Nations High Commissioner for Refugees (UNHCR), a section for that Committee should also be included.

-Format of Papers: One comprehensive position paper should be submitted online for each delegation, combining all of the committees on which that delegation is seated.
+Format of Papers: One comprehensive position paper should be submitted online for each delegation, combining all of the Committees on which that delegation is seated.
 A sample position paper, along with full submission instructions, is available at AMUN's website: www.amun.org/sample-position-papers/.

-The AMUN Secretariat will not judge the position papers, other than to check for completeness and general germaneness.
+The AMUN Secretariat will not judge the position papers other than to check for completeness and general germaneness.
 Position papers will be collected and organized by the AMUN Secretariat, posted on the AMUN website prior to Conference and then made available in the Home Government office for public perusal during the Conference.
 As public documents, position papers must conform to the standards laid out in AMUN's policy on plagiarism (see below).